Canadian-Light-Source/ioc-rs/Readme.md

 - app configuration in `/opt/apps/ioc/config/default.{yaml,toml,json}`

-Note: this is subject to change, as the tool will become XDG compliant at one point.
-Stay tuned.

 ## Configuration
 The config file is either specified with the `-c <FILE>` argument, or searched for in these places:
 - `$IOC_CONFIG_FILE`